bartongroup/SM_Pfam-gnomAD-statistics/manuscript-figures/fig3/Fig3A_Conservation-Plane.md

   - <a href="#libraries" id="toc-libraries">Libraries</a>
   - <a href="#dataset" id="toc-dataset">Dataset</a>
 - <a href="#plot-sample" id="toc-plot-sample">Plot sample</a>
-- <a href="#figure-3a-the-conservation-plane"
+- <a href="#figure-3a-the-conservation-plane-manuscript-figure"
-  id="toc-figure-3a-the-conservation-plane">Figure 3A: The Conservation
+  id="toc-figure-3a-the-conservation-plane-manuscript-figure">Figure 3A:
-  Plane</a>
+  The Conservation Plane (manuscript figure)</a>

 # Introduction